Share this post on:

 They are willing to “take the heat,” knowing that no decision can please everyone.

-But as much as possible, they want to look after the interests of the people in their charge without playing favorites.
+But they want to look after the interests of the people in their charge as much as possible without playing favorites.

 When HealthyWhen Unhealthy